A lot or a little?

 What's the story?

-Isabel and her younger sister, Ruth, were promised that they would be freed at their mistress' death.
-Instead, her nephew nephew sells them to a wealthy Loyalist and his sadistic wife.
-At the Locktons' home in New York, the girls are made to work nonstop while the British and Americans fight over the city.
-When a young slave on the American side asks Isabel to become a spy, she agrees on his assurance that they'll help free her.
-But the Americans are ultimately no more interested her freedom than the British.
+Before CHAINS begins, two young Black enslaved women -- Isabel and her younger sister, Ruth -- were promised they would be freed upon their mistress's death.
+Instead, their late mistress's nephew sells them to the Locktons, a wealthy Loyalist and his mean-spirited wife.
+At the Locktons' home in New York, the girls work hard and are cruelly mistreated, while the British and Americans fight over the city.
+When a young enslaved man on the rebel side asks Isabel to become a spy, she agrees, based on his assurance that the rebels will help free her.
+However, the colonists are ultimately only interested in their own freedom, and by helping the rebels, Isabel risks her own safety.

 Is it any good?